Houston Drunk Driving Accident Lawyers

 In Texas, a driver is considered to be legally drunk with a blood alcohol content of 0.08 percent.
 But it isn’t always easy to tell if a driver is impaired.
-Some of the more subtle signs can include:
+Some of the subtler signs can include:

 - Drifting out of their lane